lightaprs/LightAPRS-1.0/README.md

 It is able to report location, altitude, temperature and pressure to the internet ([APRS-IS](http://status.aprs2.net)) or direct to an amateur radio once a minute with a solar panel/supercapacitors or just 4xAAA batteries.
 Because LightAPRS is open source you can add your own custom sensors via I2C/SPI pins.

 LightAPRS is available on http://shop.qrp-labs.com/aprs/lightaprs for order.
-If you need an APRS+WSPR tracker than checkout:
+If you need an APRS+WSPR or LoRa APRS (433MHz) tracker than checkout:

+**LightTracker (LoRa APRS) Plus 1.0:** https://github.com/lightaprs/LightTracker-Plus-1.0/

 **LightAPRS-W 1.0:** https://github.com/lightaprs/LightAPRS-W-1.0